Virginia Tech® home

 Program Details

-• Cost: Tuition of $1,500 includes breakfast and lunch for all in-person sessions as well as hotel accommodations for the first evening at the Hotel Roanoke & Conference Center.
-All other accommodations for and travel expenses are at the participant's expense.
+• What: The delivery format is hybrid including six two-day in-person sessions and two virtual half-day sessions.
+Tuition of $1,800 includes the opening dinner on March 20, breakfast and lunch for all in-person sessions, as well as hotel accommodations for Wednesday, March 20 and Thursday, March 21 at the Hotel Roanoke & Conference Center.
+All other accommodations, meals, and travel expenses are at the participant’s expense.
+Participants are responsible for purchasing the book needed for the July virtual session.

 In the News